BOOKS BY GS

 2015

-Plump Black Crows is a collection of stories and poems all from gv simoni's early work.
+PLUMP BLACK CROWS is a collection of stories and poems all from my early work.
 The book explores the sometimes subtle, often brutal interplay between the creations of nature and the constructs of man.
 River and mountain, church and state, character strengths and weaknesses all have their moments.
 Resolution of the conflicts are, as with beauty, bought with the eye of the beholder.

 2015

-The book is a selection of gv simoni's poetry.
-He prefers to consider the poems as wordgames rather than poetry.
+PLUG NICKELS is a selection of my early poetry.
+I prefers to consider the poems as wordgames rather than poetry.
 While the poems are written in free verse, there is some structure to each of the pieces.
-Some of the poems appeared in PLUMP BLACK CROWS, his collection of stories and poems.
+Some of the poems appeared in PLUMP BLACK CROWS, my collection of stories and poems.

 EXCERPT available in Excerpts / Poems.